bbatsov/batsov.com/_posts/2012-02-19-package-management-in-emacs-the-good-the-bad-and-the-ugly.md

-Put this snippet of code near the beginning of your Emacs config, since you'll definitely want packages installed via `package.el` to be initalized *before* you start tweaking them.
+Put this snippet of code near the beginning of your Emacs config, since you'll definitely want packages installed via `package.el` to be initialized *before* you start tweaking them.

 What `package.el` basically does is that it connects to a list of package repositories, retrieves the list of the packages there,